breitnw/breitnw/README.md

 And here are some of the maybe-cool-if-you're-into-it, research-y things I've contributed to:

 - [stlc-termination](https://github.com/breitnw/stlc-termination), my proof of termination for the simply-typed lambda calculus
-- [trace-contracts-324](https://github.com/breitnw/trace-contracts-324), a model of the operational semantics of trace contracts built in [PLT Redex](https://redex.racket-lang.org/)
+- [trace-contracts-324](https://github.com/breitnw/trace-contracts-324), an operational-semantics model of trace contracts built in [PLT Redex](https://redex.racket-lang.org/)
 - [r-compile-server](https://github.com/PRL-PRG/r-compile-server), a just-in-time compilation infrastructure for R

 There's plenty of other stuff too if you wanna check it out.
 Thanks for dropping by :)